 The manufacturing process for PCBs will require a given type of plating.
 This is done by a a chemical process involving electric current to plate the bare copper traces.
 To help have a uniform current from your copper masses (trace, donuts, pads) to the plating solutions, it is better to have a uniform copper coverage, throughout your PCB.
 If this is not done, current will flow more in areas of your PCB that is busy with copper and less where it is not, throwing out of balance the migration of plating chemical to those copper features.
 The main problem it creates is a target quality of the plating on vias.
 When a PCB goes through the multistage oven to reflow the solder paste, bad quality vias may pop and fail.
 This failure mode occurs at the end of the assembly process and costs a lot in rework costs.

 Thanks “Anne C” – whoever you are 🙂

-If you want to learn more about board fabrication, this is an essential part of the signal integrity courses we organize for the European engineers under the name of Stockholm SI Week 2015 May 18-22, 2015 in Stockholm.
-See you there.
+If you want to learn more about board fabrication, this is an essential part of the signal integrity courses we run world-wide.